opendp/opendp/docs/source/user/getting-started.rst

 .. note::

     If you're using Windows, you may encounter problems when ``cargo`` tries to compile some dependencies.
 There are detailed instructions and scripts for dealing with this in the `windows subdirectory <https://github.com/opendp/opendp/tree/main/windows>`_ of the repository.
-(A quick workaround is to use the following variation: ``cargo build --no-default-features``.)

 This will compile a debug version of the OpenDP shared library, placing it in the directory ``opendp/rust/target/debug``.
 (The specific name of the library file will vary depending on your platform.)